NORMAN REICH, Club Coordinator

 Tim relocated to DC from Boston in January 2022 when his husband Ben started a new job here.
 Tim works remotely as the Controller at a Boston-based private equity firm.
 He is a CPA in the Commonwealth of Massachusetts.
 As a newcomer, Tim joined DC Front Runners in February 2022 to pair running with the social aspect of the group.
 Tim originally started running in high school with the cross country team and has run recreationally since then.
 Since joining the group, he has enjoyed being introduced to new running routes and meeting members of the group.
 Tim looks forward to using his professional background in finance and accounting to serve the board in the Treasurer capacity.

-Jeremy has been a member of DC Front Runners since 2011 and served in several different roles including Membership Engagement, Co-Track Coach for the DC Front Runners Track Program, and most recently as Co-Race Director on the 2020-2021 Board.
+Jeremy has been a member of DC Front Runners since 2011 and served in several different roles including Membership Engagement, Co-Track Coach for the DC Front Runners Track Program, and Co-Race Director.
 Jeremy is excited to serve another term as Co-Race Director!
 He looks forward to supporting and encouraging members with their races goals and overall experiences with the club.
 Jeremy attends most weekly runs and enjoys meeting new members.
 In his free time, Jeremy often travels and has run marathons in several different destinations.

 Josh moved to Maryland in 2018 from the Midwest where he grew up in Grand Rapids, Michigan, and lived in South Bend, Indiana for a few years.
 He started running in 2010 and was inspired by runners in a South Bend run group to run 5Ks, 10Ks, half-marathons, and 25Ks.
 Over time, he progressed to marathons.
 He found that running groups were a great motivator to set running goals and to pick up tips on how to successfully complete 26.2 miles.
 Josh joined DC Front Runners in February 2020 for inspiration to get out and maintain his run streak.
 DC Front Runners has been a great motivation to Josh to sign up for races and marathons.
 He’s enjoyed running with the DCFR and meeting new people.
 Josh says, “It is a great way of getting in training miles for my upcoming marathon.”
 He has a goal of completing a marathon in each U.S. state.
 He enjoys participating in road races, and says they serve as inspiration to get in training miles.
 As DCFR Race Director, he would encourage members to sign up for races, set goals, and experience the excitement of participating in a road race.